1. About hydrocortisone buccal tablets

-4. How and when to use them
+4. How and when to use hydrocortisone buccal tablets

 Each hydrocortisone buccal tablet contains 2.5mg of hydrocortisone.

-How to take buccal tablets
+How to use buccal tablets

 Put the buccal tablet in your mouth against the ulcer and let it dissolve there.

-What if I forget a tablet?
+What if I forget a dose?